cbrown5/impact-eval-app/memory-bank/progress.md

 1. **Habitat Icons**: Some habitat icons may not be clearly visible on certain screen sizes or resolutions
 2. **Selection Limit**: No visual indication when maximum selection limit is reached (only alert message)
 3. **Mobile Experience**: Interface is functional but not optimized for very small screens
-4. **Fishing Pressure**: No visual indication of the fishing pressure gradient

 ### Technical Issues
 1. **Site Count Input**: Changing the site count doesn't immediately update the selection counter until a new scenario is generated